The Role of Insulin Pumps in Diabetes Treatment

 A diabetes pharmacy partner you can rely on

 At Alto, we believe a pharmacy should be a partner in your diabetes care.
 We have a dedicated diabetes support team to ensure that you have everything you need to follow through on your individualized treatment plan.
-Reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Reach out any time by phone at 1-800-874-5881 or in-app messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.